 What it is

 The Thrustmaster T818 is the brand’s first proper direct drive wheelbase and the entry rung of Thrustmaster’s catch-up answer to the DD transition that Moza, Fanatec and Simucube have been driving for the last five years.
-Ten Newton-metres of peak torque, the SF1000 rim ecosystem already in place from the older Thrustmaster line, and Thrustmaster’s tuning software running it.
+Ten Newton-metres of peak torque, the SF1000 rim catalogue already in place from the older Thrustmaster line, and Thrustmaster’s tuning software running it.
 PC only.

 The thing to understand about the T818 is the role it plays in the Thrustmaster line.
 Thrustmaster spent years building gear-driven and belt-driven hardware while the rest of the market moved to direct drive, and the T818 is the base that finally caught the brand up.
 The hardware is good without being class-leading.
-The case for buying it is the existing SF1000 ecosystem more than the base specifications.
+The case for buying it is the existing SF1000 rim line more than the base specifications.

 Who it’s for